bp4924/BP-Readme-Generator/README.md

   ## Description
       Create a high-quality, professional README.md file based on user responses
   ## Installation
       Clone this repository to a new folder.
-Type 'npm i' to create the needed ‘node_modules’ folder and files
+Type 'npm i' to create the needed ‘node_modules’ folder and file
   ## Usage
       Type ‘node index.js’ in the terminal and respond to the prompts
   ## License

-  Licensed under the [Unlicense](https://choosealicense.com/licenses/unlicense/) license;
+  Licensed under the [Mozilla](https://choosealicense.com/licenses/mpl-2.0/) license;

   Copyright © 2022.
 All rights reserved.
   ## Tests